 In 1824, he ran against Andrew Jackson for the highest political office in the land - the presidency.
 Jackson actually had more votes in that election (both popular and electoral), but he did not have the necessary majority to be elected.
-Thus, one of the other losing candidates threw his support behind Adams, and so John Quincy Adams was elected president.
+When no presidential candidate has a majority in this country, the Constitution says that the House of Representatives gets to choose the next president (see the Twelfth Amendment, Section 1).
+Thus, when one of the other losing candidates threw his support behind Adams, John Quincy Adams was elected president.
 Like his father, though, he was only elected to one term; as he lost his rematch with Andrew Jackson.
 Ironically, though, he had a more distinguished career after the presidency than before, elected to Congress in 1831, and serving until his death in 1848.
 During this time, he campaigned actively against slavery - something which he found far more rewarding than anything he did as president; and he greatly enjoyed his fiery crusade against slavery.
 He was also active in a major Supreme Court case involving slavery, allowing the Amistad Africans to be transported away from American shores.
 The movie Amistad portrays this court case, and is one of the few media to depict John Quincy Adams at all.

 Conclusion: He was a great statesman in his own right